What is joint providership?

 What is commercial support?

-Financial, or in-kind, contributions given by a commercial interest, which is used to pay all or part of the costs of a CME activity.
-The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Commercial Support (Element 3.3).
+Financial, or in-kind, contributions given by a commercial interest, which is used to pay all or part of the costs of an accredited activity.
+The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Integrity and Independence.